 To run the S.M.A.R.T test, select the hard drive you wish to perform the S.M.A.R.T test on.
 Select whether to run a Quick or Extended S.M.A.R.T test.
 Then click Start to run the test.
-Click the Create Schedule button to run the test at a pre-determined time and date.
+Click the Create Schedule button to run the test at a pre-determined time and date (refer to page 102).